 Protected Bike Lanes (also known as separated bike lanes or cycletracks) are an exclusive bikeway facility that combines the user experience of a shared use path with the on-street infrastructure of a conventional bike lane.
 They are physically separated from motor vehicle traffic and distinct from the sidewalk.
+Toolkit serves as a supplement to the Bicycle Chapter of the Honolulu Complete Streets Design Manual, and describes the range of facility types that are identified in the proposed bikeway network.
+The graphic below illustrates and describes these bikeway facilities.

-Buffered Bike Lane
+Buffered Bike Lane BBL